Majors: Biological Engineering, Biochemistry, Biology

 Aleksander plans to attend graduate school before working for a non-profit organization.
 When he isn’t researching, Aleksander enjoys dogs, books, running, music, national parks, and Netflix.

-Fiona plans on going to graduate school for astrophysics and to find a career in that field.
-When she isn’t researching, Fiona enjoys playing her flute and saxophone, gardening, and reading.
+Fiona plans on going to graduate school for chemistry and is interested in learning more abut astrochemsitry.
+When she isn’t researching, Fiona enjoys reading and playing her flute and saxophone.

 Major: Civil Engineering